Bucky24/node-php/README.md

 * Not all request bodies are recognized.
 The system can recognize the following types:
     * application/json
     * application/x-www-form-urlencoded
+    * multipart/form-data
 * All responses from the server are sent with content-type text/html
 * Any parameters in the query string will be overwritten in the $_REQUEST object by any duplicated keys in the request body.
 I'm not completely sure how PHP/Apache handles this normally.
+* For multipart data, the system will handle files sent with the rest.
+I have only tested it on plaintext files, and do not know if it handles binary.

 The module only sets the following properties: